 Step 1: Earn a Bachelor's Degree

-Prospective curators must obtain a bachelor's degree.
-Since curators can work for many different kinds of museums (art, science, natural history, etc.), students should choose a major that's relevant to the type of museum they plan to work in.
+As we stated earlier, prospective curators must obtain a bachelor's degree.
+Since curators can work for many different kinds of museums, such as art, science and natural history, students should choose a major that's relevant to the type of museum they plan to work in.
 For example, an aspiring art museum curator may consider studying fine arts or art history, while a future historical museum curator may consider studying anthropology or history.

 - Complete volunteer work.
-Logging volunteer hours at a museum can give students valuable first-hand experience that can help them stand out on the job market.
+Logging volunteer hours at a museum can give students valuable first-hand experience that can help them stand out in the job market.

 Step 2: Complete a Master's Degree

-A master's degree is a far more common educational requirement for museum curating positions than a bachelor's degree.
-Master's degree students typically choose a specialized area of study, such as Native American history or ancient Chinese art.
-Holding multiple master's degrees (one in museum studies and one in a specialty area) may give prospective curators a competitive edge over applicants who hold only one master's degree.
-Students should pursue their studies in a field related to the type of museum they want to work in.
+A master's degree is a far more common educational requirement for a museum curator than a bachelor's degree.
+Students in master's degree programs typically choose a specialized area of study, such as Native American history or ancient Chinese art.
+Holding multiple master's degrees, one in museum studies and one in a specialty area, may give prospective curators a competitive edge over applicants who hold only one master's degree.
+Again, students should pursue their studies in a field related to the type of museum they want to work in.

 - Take museology courses.
 Students earning a master's degree in a specialized subject may consider taking museum studies courses as electives.
 Completing courses in areas like exhibit organization or grant writing can help a student prepare for a career in curating and stand out to employers.

 - Join museology organizations.
 Joining one or more professional organizations can help a prospective curator keep up with developments in the field, and membership can also serve as a networking tool to help a student find a job.